Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

 Have questions about the Religious Studies - Religion, Culture and Public Life (BA)?
 Fill out this form and we’ll get in touch!

 The curriculum includes an emphasis on analyzing how different religions inform decision-making in aspects of human life, ranging from appearance to attitudes about mortality and sexuality.
-Through your coursework, you’ll explore how religious understanding shapes:
+Through your coursework, you’ll learn how religious understanding shapes:

 - Communication.